Aniridia and the Iris

 - People with aniridia should be monitored closely for glaucoma and those who develop it should be treated accordingly, with medications, lasers, and/or surgery.

-- A comprehensive low vision examination, along with optical and non-optical low vision devices and vision rehabilitation services and training, can be helpful for some individuals with aniridia.
+- A comprehensive low vision examination, along with optical, non-optical, and electronic low vision devices and vision rehabilitation services and training, can be helpful for some individuals with aniridia.